prog4biol/pfb2019/README.md

 > We get ATG printed to the screen like we expect.

-Let's assign a string to a variable and print the variable
+Let's assign a string to a variable and print the variable.
 ```python
 >>>dna = 'ATG'
 ATG